adamgoucher/my-oredev-2016-sessions/Laravel and AWS/02 - Keys.md

 # Keys

-/Heuristic/ - If you are putting an IAM key somewhere in your infrastructure, you're likely doing something wrong.
+*Heuristic* - If you are putting an IAM key somewhere in your infrastructure, you're likely doing something wrong.
 (Use IAM Roles instead)

-/Rule/ - Root account should never, ever, ever have an key
+*Rule* - Root account should never, ever, ever have an key

 AWS suggests the following steps to rotate keys (which you really should practice doing for when you accidently publish your key to github or such)
 - Create a second access key in addition to the one in use.